-What do LeBron James, Jim Carey and Will Smith all have in common?
+What do LeBron James, Jim Carrey, and Will Smith all have in common?
 Aside from wealth, fame, and success, they all use a mental trick to help them get where they want to be.
 It's called... visualization.

 LeBron James worked with a sports psychologist who suggested that he watch a 10-minute highlight video of his best shots every night right before sleep.

-As a young athlete, Arnold Schwarzenegger used visualization techniques to reach his bodybuilding goals and then carried that strategy forward into his career beyond athletics.
+As a young athlete, Arnold Schwarzenegger used visualization techniques to reach his bodybuilding goals and then carried that strategy into his career beyond athletics.

 When you visualize an action—whether it’s making a free throw, delivering a keynote speech, or nailing a job interview—your brain fires the same neural pathways as if you were actually doing it.
 This “mental rehearsal” builds confidence, primes your mind for success, and increases the likelihood of achieving your goals.